fwilhelmy/ift6135-representationlearning-coursenotes/README.md

 ###  Section 8: Variational Autoencoders (VAEs)
 - **Challenges and Techniques:** Aaron talked a lot about the different challenges of VAEs and techniques to adress them.
 It would be interesting to add more details about this.

-###  Section 9, 10, 11
+###  Section that needs a lot of work
-These sections are basically empty at the moment and need a lot of work.
+- RNNs
+- Diffusion Models
+- RLHF
+- SSL